MapleCCC/ABSort/README.md

 ## Internal Algorithm

-The sorting algorithm is a topological sort on the directed acyclic graph formed by strongly connected components of the dependency graph, with function definitions and class definitions as graph nodes, their dependency relations as graph edges.
+The default sorting algorithm is a topological sort on the directed acyclic graph formed by strongly connected components of the dependency graph, with function definitions and class definitions as graph nodes, their dependency relations as graph edges.

+Another method to realize abstraction level sort is to sort by DFS/BFS order of the dependency graph.
+This behavior can be opted in with the `--dfs` and `--bfs` CLI options.

 For graph nodes within the same abstract level, they are in turn sorted in two options: